Some advice for our new students

 - Try not to compare yourself to other students as everyone moves at a different pace.

 - It is not about perfecting any movements, or getting it right!.
 Yoga is about exploring your limits in a very gentle and nurturing way.

-- Our teachers are there to help you with any challenges.
-So feel free to have a chat with us either before or after class.
+- The teacher is here to help you with any challenges.
+So feel free to have a chat with either before or after class.